The Iron Bridge, Culford Park: Construction

 The metal segments for the bridge were cast in 1804 by William Hawks and Son of Gateshead and weighed 80 tons, along with 2 tons of lead for £1,457.
-It's estimated that the additional cost of transportation, stonework, and construction gave a total of £10,000 for the installation of the bridge, approximately £1 million in 2019 prices.
+It is estimated that the additional cost of transportation, stonework, and construction gave a total of £10,000 for the installation of the bridge, approximately £1 million in 2019 prices.

 Samuel Wyatt's brother James was appointed in the 1790s to make modifications to Culford Hall, which drew heavily on Samuel's work at Shugborough Hall, so it is likely that Samuel's bridge design was introduced at this point.

-The infill of the bridge between the deck and road surface was examined in 1998 and was found to be made up of; a single layer of yellow bricks, 15cm of chalk, 40cm of hoggin, finished with 5cm of topsoil with a slightly different composition at the abutments.
+The infill of the bridge between the deck and road surface was examined in 1998 and was found to be made up of a single layer of yellow bricks, 15 cm of chalk, 40 cm of hoggin, finished with 5 cm of topsoil with a slightly different composition at the abutments.
 It is believed that this material dates from the original construction.